Biodiversity is its own catalyst -- to a point

-Category: Climate Hits: 2For decades, scientists have wrestled with rival theories to explain how interactions between species, like competition, influence biodiversity.
+Category: Climate Hits: 4For decades, scientists have wrestled with rival theories to explain how interactions between species, like competition, influence biodiversity.
 Tracking microbial life across the planet, researchers show that biodiversity does in fact foster further diversity in microbiomes that are initially less diverse.
 However, diversity rates plateau with increased competition for survival and space in more diverse microbiomes.

 Read more https://www.sciencedaily.com/releases/2021/02/210203144518.htm